Yes, Jon. Some Analyst Firms Do Stink!

 (If the doctor or The Revelator sticks with you for more than 12 to 24 months, it’s because we keep moving onto new projects that deliver new sources of value, not because we want to monitor your invoice processing for the rest of our lives, or star in the remake of “Just Shoot Me!”)

-(And to those of you who told the doctor he was mean, he’d like to point out that while he was, and is, being brutally honest because that IS the modus operandi of the Big X consultancies, he wasn’t mean as he didn’t call them, or anyone they employ, a F6ckW@d.
-[That requires more than just following your playbook that is well known to anyone who wants to do their research.])
+(And to those of you who told the doctor he was mean, he’d like to point out that while he was, and is, being brutally honest because that IS the modus operandi of some of the Big X consultancies, he’s not insulting anyone in particular).
+[For him to do that, it would require firsthand knowledge of one or more employees purposefully engaging in unethical practices.
+Not just following your playbook that is well known to anyone who wants to do their research.])

 This brought the reply from The Revelator that: